EasyPost/easy-ui/documentation/specs/ToggleCard.md

   children: ReactNode;
 };

-export type ToggleCardHeaderProps = ToggleProps & {
+export type ToggleCardHeaderProps = Omit<ToggleProps, "children"> & {
   /**
-   * Flips alignment for header content.
-By default,
+   * Position of toggle; by default,
-   * the toggle control is end aligned.
+   * the toggle control is positioned to the end.
    * @default end
    */
   togglePosition?: "start" | "end";
+  /**
+   * Children for toggle control.
+   */
+  toggleChildren?: ReactNode;
   /**
    * Header content of card
    */